How to Validate Drillhole Data Before Resource Estimation

 - 100% offline — your data never leaves your laptop

 Phase 01 covers steps 1-6 above.
-Phase 02 (Drilling EDA) extends into bivariate/multivariate analysis.
-Phase 03 (Resource Estimation) handles variography and kriging.
+Phase 02 (Orebit Assay) extends into bivariate/multivariate analysis.
+Phase 03 (Orebit Resourcee Estimation) handles variography and kriging.
+Once your data is clean, the compositing guide walks through picking the right composite length, and the resource estimation mistakes post shows what happens when validation is skipped.

 One-time payment: IDR 49K per module / IDR 99K full bundle.
 No subscription.
 Buy once, use forever.